 Which Breeds Can Be Tortoiseshell Calico Cats?

-But tortoiseshell calico isn’t a breed of cat itself.
+Tortoiseshell calico isn’t a breed of cat itself.
 It’s a pattern which can appear in several cat breeds.
+Including:

 - Maine Coon